You didn't fail. Habit trackers failed you.

 Small steps count too

 A 5-minute meditation is a success.
 Not perfect, but real.
-With the 0-5 scale, you celebrate every step – even if it's small.
+With the 0-5 scale, you celebrate every step.
+Even if it's small.
 DopaLoop sees your progress, even when it doesn't look perfect.
 2 minutes?
 That's a 2 on the scale.
 Not empty.
 Not "failed".
 A real step forward.
 Your brain works differently.
-DopaLoop adapts – not the other way around.
+DopaLoop adapts.
+Not the other way around.

-Breaks belong to the journey – not to failure
+Breaks belong to the journey.
+Not to failure

 One missed day doesn't erase your work.
 Forgiving Streaks means: DopaLoop gives you room to breathe.
 No "Streak Lost".
 No guilt trip.
 No red warnings.
 Just: "Tomorrow is a fresh start."
 Always.
 With ADHD, not all days are equal.
 Sometimes "surviving" is already success.
 DopaLoop knows that.
 And doesn't judge.